We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 These settings let you choose to either automatically or manually send your digital files to your customers when an order comes in.
 You can also specify how many times a customer can download your music product before its download link expires.

-Click ‘Apply’ to save your preferred fulfillment settings, and then click ‘publish’ to make your product visible in your store.
+Click ‘Apply’ to save your preferred fulfillment settings, and then click ‘save’ to make your product visible in your store.

 Your music product will now be available for purchase in your Shopify store.

-However, we are not quite done yet — there is one more important step to take before your music product is ready.
+However, we’re not quite done yet — there is one more important step to take before your music product is ready.

 When selling music in your Shopify store, it’s obviously important to offer your store visitors an audio preview of your track.